pablolich/master_thesis/sandbox/questions.md

 5. Literature reading.
 	Introduction to TCP as a general concept, not just applied to growth rates
 6. What are the changes with respect to the python package of the guy?
+7. What does this package do?
+What do you expect?
+General outline?
+Why do we want such a package?
+Why is it useful to create a package?